merileewheelock/cycSlope/readme.md

 ## Made with Express, Javascript, jQuery, Booststrap, and CSS

 ### Overview
 cycSlope is a route planning web application for users who are looking to choose their routes based on elevation change.
-Using Google Maps APIs, it allows users to enter any starting point and destination point, and cycSlope will provide three route options complete with a static map of the route and a visual line graph to display the elevation changes in each.
+Using Google Maps APIs, it allows users to enter any starting point and destination point, and cycSlope will provide two to four different route options complete with a static map of the route and a visual line graph to display the elevation changes in each.

 ### Team Members
 * Guido Bacce